i-rinat/reiserfs-defrag/README.md

  * (g4) program should be able to do incremental (fast) defragmentation;
  * (g5) program should be able to move selected files to beginning of partition.

-g1 and g2 are done. g3 should be considered done, as cpu usage should be almost linear.
-I don't have clear algorithms for g4 and g5 for the moment.
+Goals g1 through g4 are considered done. g5 is on agenda.

 Build and install
 =================
 You'll need cmake.
 Build:

 * `mkdir build && cd build`
-* `cmake -DCMAKE_BUILD_TYPE=Release ..`
+* `CXXFLAGS="-Wall -O2" cmake ..`
 * `make`

+Note two dots in cmake parameters.
+They are point to directory with sources and those dots are required.
+And you definitely will want to do a debug build.
+At least until I find a way to do assertions in release builds too.

 There is no install as no need of.
 Executable binary named `rfsd` appears in build directory.
-It expects only one argument: path to device or fs image.
+It expects path to device or fs image.
+There is some other options available, usage and man page on their way.

 Copying
 =======